3O11/canvas/README.md

 ## Usage

-If you want to use this library, despite the limited functionality and lack of own project and linking it via CMake:
+If you want to use this library, despite the limited functionality and lack of documentation and tests.
+It should be as simple as cloning this directory into your own project and linking it via CMake:
 ```cmake
 target_link_libraries ($YOUR_PROJECT PRIVATE canvas)